-Scotland offers a Limited Partnership (LP) commonly referred to as a SLP that has been feature of the Scottish financial system for for over a century.
+Scotland offers a Limited Partnership (LP) commonly referred to as a SLP that can be categorized as an offshore company, though it has been a feature of the Scottish financial system for over a century and though bears some resemblances to your traditional tax haven, has some important differences.

-Though it is relatively unknown in the world of offshore finance, the company formation industry is very strong, it is quite an attractive offshore jurisdiction that offers many of the same advantages as many Caribbean tax havens.
+Scotland is relatively unknown in the world of tax havens, though the offshore or non-resident company formation industry is very strong and is quite an attractive offshore centre that offers many of the same advantages.

 The United Kingdom is a global financial and business leader and is the centre of a number of international trade and commercial enterprises.